mattsah/progress.is-by.us/common/docs/handling-requests/01-routing.md

 If the URL does not match all patterns in the route, completely, the route will be skipped.
 If it does, the data in the position of the tokens will be parsed and added to the request object.

-You can use the following characters in place of custom regular expressions (similar, to how `!`
-	was used in the earlier example) in order match and parse some common data:
+You can use the following characters in place of custom regular expressions (similar to how `!` was used in the earlier example) in order match and parse some common data:

 | Character | Regex                                        | Matches
 |-----------|----------------------------------------------|-----------------------------------------